dsikar/arduino/ArduinoISP/README.md

 1. Preparing sketch

-First step to transform the Mega2560 in a programmer is to flash the Arduino.ino sketch.
+First step to transform the Mega2560 into a programmer is to flash the Arduino.ino sketch.
 Load the ArduinoISP sketch from the examples:

 ![Arduino IDE setup](images/ArduinoISP-sketch.png)